 Louis has done extensive continuing education above and beyond that required by Alaska for his state license.
 He has taken classes with the gurus of spine research such as Stuart McGill PhD, and Gray Cook MSPT, OCS, CSCS.
 Beyond just classes, he's sat for voluntary testing of his knowledge via examination.
 He has attained a certification in PNF (Proprioceptive Neuromuscular Facilitation), and two levels of certification in MDT (Mechanical Diagnosis and Therapy, aka.
 The McKenzie Method (learn more)).
 He will tell you passionately, that the McKenzie method changed his life.
 Not only did it help him recover from his own low back pain, the amazing and often rapid results made patient care more exciting.
 In 2017, he wrote a case study on a shoulder pain patient he saw.
 After being in constant pain for one month, he helped her become pain-free with a 90% restoration in motion in just one visit (paper HERE).

 Louis has lived in Anchorage since 2002.
 He's an avid (and published) photographer (photography blog page is being updated, but you can see many recent images here ).
 In recent years, he has also entered the world of custom painting.
 He has a passion for the Aurora and Denali National Park.
 He likes to bike, hike, and ski, although he's recently returned to his roots; gym-based training.
-He is married with a young daughter.
-Louis and his wife enjoy exposing her to all of the great things the Alaskan outdoors has to offer.
+He is married with two daughters.
+Louis and his wife are enjoying exposing them to all of the great things the Alaskan outdoors has to offer.

 Susan has been practicing Physical Therapy for 41 years.
 She currently works with adult men and women who experience chronic pain, posture challenges, and movement dysfunction.
 Susan has long been recognized for her visionary perspectives in both the art and science of her profession.
 She is uniquely qualified to provide a holistic approach to healing, especially with regards to pelvic health.
 She strives to use the most contemporary concepts and techniques along with the tried and true.
 Her favorite techniques include myofascial release (MFR),joint mobilization, peripheral nerve mobilization, and visceral mobilization.
 In addition to her advanced education in western medicine, Susan has studied TuiNa massage and is a certified Qigong instructor.